-Discover two separate incredible caverns – Lincoln Caverns and Whisper Rocks, near Raystown Lake.
-Kids can suit up like a real spelunker and move through the simulated Kids Cave Crawl.
+Discover two separate incredible caverns, Lincoln Caverns and Whisper Rocks, near Raystown Lake.
+A wide variety of speleothems (cave formations), including delicate crystals, sparkling stalactites and massive flowstones await around every turn.
+Children can suit up like a true spelunker and move through the simulated Kids Cave Crawl.
 Lincoln Caverns is located three miles west of Huntingdon on Route 22.

 Lost River Caverns - Lehigh Valley